-Avni~\cite{avni_perfect_matchings} proved that this graph is bipartite when ignoring loops.
-Therefore, we can create a layered graph by partitioning the vertices (matchings) into layers based on their distance from $m_0$.
+We can create a layered graph by partitioning the vertices (matchings) into layers based on their distance from $m_0$.
 Specifically, a matching in the $\ell$-th layer is at a distance of $\ell$ from $m_0$.
-Furthermore, a matching in one layer is connected to matchings in the adjacent layers, but not within its own layer or to matchings in non-adjacent layers.
+Furthermore, Avni~\cite{avni_perfect_matchings} proved that this graph is bipartite when ignoring loops.
+Therefore, a matching in one layer is connected to matchings in the adjacent layers, but not within its own layer or to matchings in non-adjacent layers.

-It turns out that this graph corresponds to the invoultive length and the involutive weak order.
-First, the layer of a matching $m$ is equal to its involutive length $\hat{\ell}(m)$.
+It turns out that this graph corresponds to the involutive length and the involutive weak order.
+First, the index of the layer of a matching $m$ is equal to its involutive length $\hat{\ell}(m)$.
 Moreover, for every $m_1, m_2 \in \PM_{2n}$ we have $m_1 \le_\I m_2$ if and only if there exists a geodesic path from $m_0$ to $m_2$ passing through $m_1$.